tdimov93/citibike-ride-analysis/README.md

 - Increase the depth of analysis.
 As it currently stands, the only thing taken into account with regards to the weather conditions is the information at the time a given ride starts.
 It could be useful to also look at the conditions at the end (and perhaps during) the ride.
-The time of day is also something that can have a significant impact on the outcome since weather conditions at night are far less likely to affect bike rides (the majority of which take place during the day) It is also worth mentioning that when talking about "clear weather conditions" what that really here means is **non-rainy weather conditions**, which technically means that snowy weather would count as clear weather conditions, as it currently stands.
+The time of day is also something that can have a significant impact on the outcome since weather conditions at night are far less likely to affect bike rides (the majority of which take place during the day).

+It is also worth mentioning that when talking about "clear weather conditions" what that really here means is **non-rainy weather conditions**, which technically means that snowy weather would count as clear weather conditions, as it currently stands.
 This might be something worth updating